Abbie2020/abigail-rumsey/src/pages/posts/project-mobile.md

 			<ul>
 			<li>I led the <mark>user research</mark> exercise, using our existing personas and an on-site questionnaire.
 I used Google Analytics and FullStory to find out what information users are looking for and the pathways that they take to get to that information.
 </li>
-			<blockquote>It was clear that most users were coming to the PWKB to find information about a specific pest.
+			<blockquote>It was clear that most users were coming to the Plantwise Knowledge Bank to find information about a specific pest.
 They usually knew the name of the pest and many were looking for information specific to their country.</blockquote>
             <li>As the user journey was different to what was thought when the site was originally designed, <mark>I pushed to completely redesign the site rather than just convert the existing site to be responsive.</mark></li>
-			<li>I ran a <mark>sketch workshop</mark> (Crazy 8s) with the PWKB team to get everyone’s ideas for mobile designs of each part of the site</li>
+			<li>I ran a <mark>sketch workshop</mark> (Crazy 8s) with the Plantwise Knowledge Bank team to get everyone’s ideas for mobile designs of each part of the site</li>
 			<li>I created <mark>interactive wireframes in Axure</mark> based on our sketches</li>
 			<li>I <mark>tested the wireframes with plant doctors in Kenya</mark>.
 They were able to complete tasks such as searching for pest information.
 They also gave me a great insight into how they would use the website as part of their job.
 </li>